hathibelagal-dev/instantpolyglot/docs/eng/Welsh.md

    - **Beth wyt ti'n wneud?** (What are you doing?)
    - **Pwy yw e?** (Who is he?)

-2. By using the interrogative form of "bod":
+2. By using the interrogative form of “bod”:
    - **Wyt ti'n hoffi coffi?** (Do you like coffee?)
    - **Ydych chi'n siarad Cymraeg?** (Do you speak Welsh?)